rust-lang/rfcs/text/0000-conditional-compilation-checking.md

 #[cfg(feature = "platypus")]
 fn poke_platypus() { ... }

-// this is INVALID, because 'feechure' is not a known key,
+// this is INVALID, because 'feechure' is not a known condition name,
 // and will cause a compiler error.
 #[cfg(feechure = "lion")]
 fn tame_lion() { ... }
 ```

 > Note: The `--cfg valid(feature)` argument is necessary only to enable checking the condition
-> name, as in the last example. `feature` is a well-known key, and so it is not necessary to
+> name, as in the last example. `feature` is a well-known condition name, and so it is not necessary
-> specify it in a `--cfg 'valid(...)'` option.
+> to specify it in a `--cfg 'valid(...)'` option.
 That option can be shorted to `--cfg valid()` in
 > order to enable checking condition names.

 ## Drawbacks